 The number of times the relationship between the subject and predicate needs to observed in order for it to be deemed part of normalcy, is subjective.
 Once the observer no longer doubts that the relation will actualize the next time it is tested, is when the observer has judged the relationship as being part of normalcy.

 “Fire burns cotton” is affirmed given the number of times cotton was observed burning upon contact with fire.
 Observed either by the one judging the proposition himself, or by others who relayed their observations to the judge.
-All of this circumstantial evidence, when taken collectively, is nomic proof for the truth of the proposition.
+All of this experimental evidence, when taken collectively, is nomic proof for the truth of the proposition.